 What is an abdominal angiogram?

 An angiogram is an imaging test that uses X-rays to look at your blood vessels.
-It
+It's

-- Weak, stretched or enlarged portion of a blood vessel (aneurysm)
+Weak, stretched, or enlarged part of a blood vessel (aneurysm)

 An abdominal angiogram looks at the blood vessels in your belly (abdomen).
 It may

-be used to check blood flow to the organs of the abdomen, such as the liver and spleen.
+be used to check blood flow to the organs of the abdomen, such as the bowel, kidneys,

-It may also be used to guide in the placement of medicine or other materials to treat
+liver, and spleen.
+It may also be used to guide in the placement of medicine or other

-with continuous X-rays showing the provider real time images of the test procedure.
+with X-rays showing the provider real-time images of the test.

-Contrast dye is used to cause the blood vessels to appear solid on the X-ray image.
+Contrast dye is used so that the blood vessels appear solid on the X-ray image.
+This

-This lets the radiologist see the blood vessels more clearly.
-Dye is injected into
+lets the radiologist see the blood vessels more clearly.
+Dye is injected into certain

-specific blood vessels to look at a certain area of blood flow more closely.
+blood vessels to look at an area of blood flow more closely.

-For an abdominal angiogram, a catheter (small tube) is placed into a large artery
+For an abdominal angiogram, the radiologist may put a small tube (catheter) into a

-in your groin and then placed into the specific artery of interest.
+large artery in your groin and then move it into a certain artery.
 Contrast is injected

 through this tube.
-Next, the radiologist takes a series of X-ray pictures.
+Then the radiologist takes a series of X-ray pictures.
 These X-ray

 images show the blood flow in the abdomen.
-You may also have a CT (computed tomography)
+Or you could have a CT scan or MRI scan